RMeli/gnina-torch/docs/source/getting_started.rst

 .. note::
     gninatorch_ depends on libmolgrid_, and therefore it is only available on Linux and requires a NVIDIA_ GPU.

+If you use gninatorch_, please consider citing the following papers: :cite:`ragoza2017protein`, :cite:`sunseri2020libmolgrid`, :cite:`francoeur2020three`, and :cite:`mcnutt2021gnina`.

 Installation
 ------------